acolite/acolite_tools/acolite/satellittdata.no OPeNDAP preprocessing/README.md

 ## Run acolite processing with some basic settings
 import acolite as ac
-## set some settings (These are from a paper submitted to Optics Express: Vanhellemont, submitted (May 2020)
+## set some settings, these are from a paper submitted to Optics Express: Vanhellemont, submitted (May 2020)
 settings = {'glint_correction':True,
             'sky_correction_option':'rsky_new',
             'dsf_wave_range':(400,900),